-Dip out of work early and get to know Cathedral Hill.
+Sneak out of work early and get to know Cathedral Hill.
 W.A.
 Frost's basement is the perfect place to hide from your boss.
-Grab a cocktail there before heading over to the Happy Gnome to try seasonal beers, The Commodore to step back in time or Red Cow for a solid burger when it's safe to blow your cover, settle in at one of the Hill's many tasty dining spots.
+Grab a cocktail before heading over to the Happy Gnome for the widest selection of seasonal beers around or step back in time at The Commodore, an old F. Scott Fitzgerald haunt.
+When it's safe to blow your cover, settle in at one of the Hill's many tasty dining spots.
 We recommend Red Cow for delectable burgers, The Fitz for comforting deep-dish pizza and Revival for some of the best BBQ in Minnesota.

 Eat Around Lowertown

-Take in the beauty of Downtown's recently renovated Rice Park (older than Central Park in NYC) before heading inside for a tour of Landmark Center, Saint Paul’s former federal courthouse—you'll learn about the building's spectacular history, including its use as a federal post office, ties to some of America's notorious gangsters and role in Prohibition.
-If that's not up your alley, we also recommend seeing a matinee at the nearby Park Square Theatre or the Ordway Center for Performing Arts, or a trip across the river to the Wabasha Street Caves (just one of many haunted spots for those who appreciate the spookiness of the season).
+Take in the beauty of Downtown's recently renovated Rice Park (older than Central Park in NYC) before heading inside for a tour of Landmark Center, Saint Paul’s former federal courthouse.
+A free tour will teach you all about the building's spectacular history, including use as a federal post office, ties to America's notorious gangsters and role in Prohibition.
+We also recommend a matinee at the nearby Park Square Theatre or the Ordway Center for Performing Arts, or a trip across the river to the Wabasha Street Caves (just one of many haunted spots for those who appreciate the spookiness of the season).

 Explore Harriet Island

 Walk Summit Avenue

-After grabbing a great breakfast at French Hen Cafe, admire the Cathedral of Saint Paul before you start the Summit Avenue Walking Tour at the James J. Hill House Saturdays 11 a.m. and 2 p.m., Sundays 2 p.m. through end of Sept.).
-The leaves’ vibrant hues are incredible against the stretch of Victorian houses and you’ll see the homes of several prominent Saint Paulites.
+After a great breakfast at French Hen Cafe, admire the breathtaking Cathedral of Saint Paul before embarking on a walking tour of Summit Avenue (available at the James J. Hill House Saturdays 11 a.m. and 2 p.m., Sundays 2 p.m. through end of Sept.).
+The leaves’ vibrant hues are incredible against the longest stretch of Victorian houses in the United States—several which were once home to prominent Saint Paulites.
 Learn more about the history of this iconic avenue in our Summit Avenue blog.